 In addition to this interpretation issue, an inspection of the literature reveals that the evidence is mixed in regard to whether humans engage in backwards blocking reasoning.
 In particular, some studies purport to show evidence of backwards blocking reasoning in children and adults (e.g., Griffiths et al., 2011; Sobel et al., 2004), whereas other studies either show no evidence or only weak evidence of backwards blocking reasoning (e.g., Larkin, Aitken, & Dickinson, 1998) or showed evidence of backwards blocking reasoning under some conditions but not under others (e.g., Lovibond et al., 2003).
 For example, Lovibond et al. (2003) demonstrated that if before a backwards blocking trial subjects learned that foods combined additively to produce larger allergic reactions—that is, two foods could potentially combine to produce a larger allergic reaction than either of the food cues alone—then they rated food B as less of a cause than the ratings of foods C and D in a control condition.
-Note that neither food C nor food D in the control condition was shown in isolation but instead both were shown to produce the allergic reaction in combination.
+Note that neither food C nor food D in the control condition was shown in isolation; rather, the combination of both food cues were shown to produce the allergic reaction.
 In contrast, if subjects were taught that it is not possible to determine outcome additivity due to an imposed ceiling on the magnitude of allergic reactions, subjects' ratings of food B did not differ from those of C or D in the control condition.
 This finding is important because it demonstrates that backwards blocking reasoning depends on the extent to which causes are viewed additively and perhaps is not as robust as originally thought (for related findings, see also Beckers, de Houwer, Pineno, & Miller, 2005).

-Finally, although backwards blocking reasoning typically has been assessed in the context of two objects, few studies have examined whether learners engage in backwards blocking reasoning when asked to reason about three or more objects (e.g., Sobel & Kirkham, 2006).
-In one study by Sobel and Kirkham (2006), for example, an experimenter first placed three objects (i.e., objects A, B, and C) on a table and then showed 19- and 24-month-old children that objects A and C together made the detector activate when they were placed on it.
-Object C was then placed alone on the detector, which either caused the detector to activate in the backwards blocking condition or not to activate in the IS condition.
-If participants engaged in backwards-blocking and blocked A, then they should be more likely to use object Bto make the detector activate than B (because it would not have been blocked).
-The results revealed that when the 19- and 24-month-olds were subsequently given objects A and B and were asked to make the machine go, only the 24-month-olds were more likely to place object A on the detector in the IS condition than in the backwards blocking condition.
+Finally, although backwards blocking reasoning typically has been assessed in the context of two objects, to date only one study has examined BB and IS reasoning in the context of three or more objects (e.g., Sobel & Kirkham, 2006).
+In this study, an experimenter first placed three objects (i.e., objects A, B, and C) on a table and then showed 19- and 24-month-old children that objects A and C together made the detector activate when they were placed on it.
+Object C was then placed alone on the detector, which either caused the detector to activate (BB condition) or not (IS condition).
+If participants engaged in BB and blocked A, then they should be more likely to use object B—the object that was not demonstrated on the machine—to make the detector activate than C. The results revealed that when the 19- and 24-month-olds were subsequently given objects A and B and were asked to make the machine go, only the 24-month-olds were more likely to place object A on the detector in the IS condition than in the backwards blocking condition.
 The 19-month-olds’ performance was at chance levels.
 That the 24-month-olds categorized A differently across the two conditions was interpreted to mean that 24-month-olds engaged in backwards blocking reasoning.
 However, as discussed above, this may be not the appropriate comparison to assess backwards blocking reasoning, and therefore these results must be interpreted cautiously because the drop in the proportion of A choices within the backwards blocking condition itself was not assessed.
 Thus, it remains an open question whether, and to what extent, learners engage in backwards blocking reasoning when asked to make causal inferences about three or more objects.

 Present experiments